Table Of Contents

 Before the NAT gateway, you needed to enable NAT for instances in a private subnet.

-You do all the route configuration, rightsizing, and operating system and software updates when you own a NAT instance.
+When you own a NAT instance, you do all the route configuration, rightsizing, and operating system and software updates.
 A NAT instance is like using an Amazon EC2 instance rather than Amazon RDS to host a database.
-A NAT instance is ideal for advanced users who need this level of customization.
+It is ideal for advanced users who need this level of customization.

 What is the difference between NAT gateway and internet gateway?

-Unlike a NAT gateway that has a per hour per gigabyte charge, an internet gateway does not attract charges.
+Unlike a NAT gateway — which costs $0.045 per hour and $0.045 per gigabyte of data processed in most US regions — an internet gateway does not attract charges for the gateway itself.
 A NAT gateway connects the private subnet to the internet through the public subnet first and the internet gateway afterward.
 In contrast, an internet gateway directly connects the entire VPC to the internet.

 This is how it looks visually: